 Why Buy an Embroidered Cotton Bennington Flag?

-The Bennington Flag, sometimes referred to as the 1776 Flag, was devised to mark the 1777 Battle of Bennington in Bennington, Vermont.
+The Bennington Flag, sometimes called the 1776 Flag, was devised to mark the 1777 Battle of Bennington in Bennington, Vermont.
 Not long after this battle, General Burgoyne surrendered his unit of the British army at Saratoga, New York; this surrender marked a turning point in the Revolutionary War.

 While it was never officially adopted as an American flag, its unique design makes it a favorite among collectors of historical flags.
 The large “76" in the flag's blue canton is under an arch of 11 stars, with two more stars above; together, they symbolize the 13 colonies.